kkounal/Simple-subtitle-translator/README.md

  ## License

  I have chosen the unlincense so anyone who finds this useful may benefit from it.
-If you are unfamilia with it it's this:
+If you are unfamiliar with it it's this:

- This is free and unencumbered software released into the public domain.
+ "This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled